 Being a responsible investor is a central part of our investment philosophy and risk management.
 Our objective is to maximise long-term returns in a responsible manner and offer compelling products with an enhanced focus on sustainability.
-We believe that integrating environmental, social and governance (ESG) aspects in our investment analysis and decision-making improves our ability to meet this objective.
-NLP Group considers the double materiality of ESG in accordance with the Corporate Sustainability Reporting Directive (CSRD).
+We believe that ESG aspects in our investment analysis and decision-making improves our ability to meet this objective.
+NLP Group considers the double materiality of ESG7 in accordance with the Corporate Sustainability Reporting Directive (CSRD).
 Hence, NLP has developed a consistent approach to managing sustainability risks by integrating ESG aspects in strategy development, risk management, and the investment process.